microsoft/ivy/language.md

 Normally, we expect a system to start in some well-defined state, or at least for some specified conditions to hold initially.
-In IVy, we use an `init` declaration for this purpose.
+In IVy, we use an `after init` declaration for this purpose.
 For example:

-    init ~link(X,Y)
+    after init {

-This says that initially, no two nodes are linked.
-As in `assume` and `assert`, unbound variables are universal.
+        link(X,Y) := false
+    }

+This provides an action that executes at initialization, before the environment calls any other actions.
+Multiple `after init` actions are executed in the order in which they are declared in the program.

 ## Local variables

-The above example of a guarded command action assumes that *y* is a declared component of type `node`.
-We can also declare *y* locally, however, like this:
+The above example of a guarded command action assumes that *y* is a declared program variable of type `node`.
+We can also declare *y* locally within the action, like this:

     action connect_non_failed(x:node) = {
-        local y:node {
-            y := *;
+        var y:node;
         assume ~failed(y);
         link(x,y) := true
     }
-    }

-This creates a fresh *y* that is in scope only within the 'local' declaration.
-In fact, we don't need the non-deterministic assignment to *y* since the value of *y* is already non-deterministic at the beginning of the `local` action.
+This creates a fresh *y* that is in scope only within the action (or generally to the end of the most tightly enclosing pair of brackets).
+We don't need a non-deterministic assignment to *y* since the value of *y* is already non-deterministic at the point where it is declared.
+We can create a local variable and assign it in the same statement, like this:

+    var y:node := x

+or, if the type of `y` can be inferred, just this:

+    var y := x

 ## Modelling interleaving concurrency in IVy